My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 A private gate.

-Lake Washington glittering behind it like something from a dream I had once been too practical to say out loud.
+Lake Washington glittering behind it like something from a life I had once been too practical to dream about.

 Five million dollars.

-The first night I slept there, I woke up at 3 a.m. and walked barefoot through every room.
+The first night I slept there, I woke up at three in the morning and walked barefoot through every room.

-Not because I couldn’t believe I owned it.
+Not because I could not believe I owned it.

 Because I could.